ntgiwsvp/looper/README.md

 (See the nice explanations on http://digital-stage.org/?page_id=51, the ambition for the most advanced version is to have a end-to-end lateny of 30 ms.)

-This project follows more a low-barrier approach:  How can be hobby musicians be enabled to play together and have fun, using their commodity hardware and just a browser?
+This project follows more a low-barrier approach:  How can hobby musicians be enabled to play together and have fun, using their commodity hardware and just a browser?
 In this setup, ultra-low latencies cannot be achieved.
 The workaround chosen here is to play in a loop setting, similar to populer looper